FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting Limerick City and County Council - 29th November 2024.md

 domestic economy has proven to be remarkably solid, evidenced by an unemployment rate

 that has stabilised at just over 4 per cent throughout this year.
-On the other hand, the level--- 8
+On the other hand, the level
+---
+8

 of Modified Domestic Demand (MDD) - a measure of the domestic economy - in the second